Aditi Munshi: Political career

 Munshi joined Trinamool Congress ahead of 2021 West Bengal Legislative Assembly election.
 She got a ticket from Rajarhat Gopalpur Assembly constituency of West Bengal.
 She secured 87,650 votes about 49% of total vote share, defeating her nearest rival, Samik Bhattacharya of Bharatiya Janata Party by a margin of 25,296 votes.

+Controversy

+Her husband Debraj Chakraborty was arrested by the West Bengal Police in relation to a disproportionate assets case registered against him.
+A single judge bench of the Calcutta High Court granted an interim anticipatory bail to her, a co-accused in the same disproportionate assets case.